ublue-os/yafti/README.md

 Office              [/] >
 ```

-By default these will be flatpaks.
+The application then installs the Flatpaks.
 Plugins for other packages systems may/can be developed.

 ### Configuration